skytruong90/Books_Details/README.md

 I coded this in C++

 ## Purpose:
-1. define a struct 'books' with fields name (string type and size 20) and author (string type and size 20)
+1. Define a struct 'books' with fields name (string type and size 20) and author (string type and size 20)
-2. declare an array a[50] of the above struct
+2. Declare an array a[50] of the above struct
-3. input the number of books
+3. Input the number of books
-4. provide input specifications of the books
+4. Provide input specifications of the books
-5. print out the details of the books
+5. Print out the details of the books

 ## Here is a Live Demo: